About Energy Systems Technology Management (ESTM)

 Students taking classes in solar and energy efficiency can experience real life scenarios in the Solar and Building The Learning Center located in the Pacific Heights building.
 The facility features a dedicated lab consisting of a full-scale energy efficiency test house and a solar lab with inverter stations and roof sections.
 Solar and Building The Learning Center

-The core technical coursework in energy efficiency and solar prepares students for industry-recognized credentials from the North American Board of Certified Energy Practitioners (NABCEP) and Building Performance Institute (BPI).
+The core technical coursework in energy efficiency and solar prepares students for industry-recognized credentials from the North American Board of Certified Energy Practitioners (NABCEP).
 Certificates-Industry

 Program Learning Outcomes